For more information on COPE and how you can get involved contact: Andy Jacob, Political Director (303-727-8020).

 COPE is an acronym for the Committee on Political Education.
 It’s our union’s voluntary bi-partisan Political Action Committee used for political and legislative activities.
-We hold politicians accountable at every level of government, and help our union build the political power to win strong contracts, better benefits and pass laws to protect our jobs.
+We hold politicians accountable at every level of government and help our union build the political power to win strong contracts, better benefits, and pass laws that allow all workers to join a union.

 Why Is SEIU Involved in Politics?

 Our elected officials are responsible for passing laws that protect collective bargaining rights, job security, working conditions, and benefits.
 The only way we can fix this rigged economy for the wealthy is if working people fight to elect candidates to school boards, city councils, county commissions, Governor, State Legislature, President, and Congress, who value, believe in, will stand up for and make it easier for all workers to join unions.